 As SPANA’s Chief Executive, Linda leads our vital work to transform the lives of working animals who support the world’s poorest communities.
 A distinguished leader who has successfully worked across the animal welfare, international development, humanitarian and commercial sectors, Linda has previously worked as Chief Executive of the charities United Purpose and Build Africa.
 She has also served as Executive Director of Operations at The Donkey Sanctuary.

 Linda has lived and worked overseas extensively, from Africa, Asia and Australasia to Central and South America, Europe and the Middle East.
 After serving as Marie Stopes International’s Country Director in Malawi, she moved to Australia to cover the organisation’s work across the Pacific Asia region.
 Linda has also led international programmes as Country Director for Merlin and the Danish Refugee Council, based in Sudan, DR Congo and Iraq.
 As a keen animal lover, Linda is deeply committed to SPANA’s work and values.

-David Bassom – Director of Fundraising
+David Bassom – Director of Fundraising and Marketing

-Dr Ben Sturgeon – Veterinary Director
+Dr Ben Sturgeon – Director of Services

-Paul Sylva – Director of Finance
+Paul Sylva – Director of Finance / Company Secretary

 A chartered accountant from New Zealand, Paul worked for a number of commercial organisations before moving into the charity sector.
 Within the sector he has held various finance roles in a number of charities including Brain Research Trust, Great Ormond Street Hospital Charity and Victim Support, before joining SPANA in 2017.
 He is responsible for the finance, human resources and administration functions at SPANA.